 Jessica (Tyner) Mehta, born and raised in Oregon and a member of the Cherokee Nation, is the author of the novel The Wrong Kind of Indian by Wyatt-MacKenzie Publishing.
-She’s also the author of four collections of poetry including the forthcoming Secret-Telling Bones by The Operating System and Orygun, What Makes an Always (an Eric Hoffer Book Award honorable mention), and The Last Exotic Petting Zoo by Tayen Lane Publishing.
-Jessica also authored the business book 100 Ways to Make 100k with Your English Degree, which has been featured on numerous podcasts including JenningsWire and World Outsourcing Solutions.
+She’s also the author of five collections of poetry including the forthcoming Constellations of My Body by Musehick Publications, Secret-Telling Bones by The Operating System, as well as Orygun, What Makes an Always (an Eric Hoffer Book Award honorable mention), and The Last Exotic Petting Zoo by Tayen Lane Publishing.
+Jessica authored the business book 100 Ways to Make $100k with Your English Degree, which has been featured on numerous podcasts including JenningsWire and World Outsourcing Solutions.

-Jessica is also a registered yoga instructor (RYT), certified personal trainer (CPT), and teaches power vinyasa and weight lifting at Balance 365 Fitness in Hillsboro, Oregon.
-She founded the Get it Ohm! karmic yoga and strength movement (www.getitohm.com), which offers free classes to groups that don’t have access to traditional yoga studios and/or don’t feel comfortable in such environments.
+Jessica is also a registered yoga instructor (RYT), NASM-certified personal trainer (CPT), and continues to advance her yoga teacher-ship at The Bhaktishop in Portland.
+She founded the Get it Ohm! karma yoga and strength movement (www.getitohm.com), which offers free classes to groups that don’t have access to traditional yoga studios and/or don’t feel comfortable in such environments.